arnavnallani/lendibl-frontend/replit.md

 - June 24, 2025: Modified item listing flow to prompt owners for payment setup (PayPal/Stripe Connect) instead of credit card collection after listing their first item, with option to skip and configure later in Settings
 - June 24, 2025: Simplified PayPal integration to use email-based setup instead of complex OAuth flow - owners provide PayPal email directly for streamlined onboarding
 - June 24, 2025: Enhanced PayPal setup flow with clear instructions about needing existing PayPal account and signup link for new users
+- June 24, 2025: Fixed payment flow to use automatic capture - money now goes directly from renter to Lendibl's account, then exact list price transfers to owner while Lendibl keeps commission difference

 ## User Preferences